vegaprotocol/vega/visor/visor-config.md

 <dd>

-Whether or not the autoinstall should be used
+Whether or not autoinstall should be used

 Default value: <code>true</code>